Armada (novel): Plot

 In the first wave of attacks, the EDA moon base is attacked by Europan drones.
 The new recruits attempt to defend it, but ultimately fail and flee to Earth.
 In the process, Chen and Milo are killed.
-Zack and his father theorize that the entire Europan invasion is only a test to discover how Earth would respond to a civilization-ending threat, given that the aliens could have easily wiped them out at any time, but had let them have opportunities to fight back and win.
-They determined that a probe that Earth had sent to Europa decades ago was actually a nuclear bomb designed to destroy the Europans, meaning that Earth had struck first and had initiated the entire war.
+Zack and Xavier theorize that the entire Europan invasion is only a test to discover how Earth would respond to a civilization-ending threat, given that the aliens could have easily wiped them out at any time, but had let them have opportunities to fight back and win.
+They determined that a probe that Earth had sent to Europa decades ago by Richard Nixon was actually a nuclear bomb designed to destroy the Europans, meaning that Earth had struck first and had initiated the entire war.
 They realize that a second Icebreaker had been deployed to destroy Europa around the time of the second wave, which would result in mutually assured destruction.
 With the second wave starting, Xavier raids an EDA base containing the pilots who are escorting the weapon and sacrifices himself to delay the Icebreaker.
-While his friends distract the aliens, Zack activates his drones near Europa to defeat the escorts and destroy the Icebreaker, resulting in the alien ships powering down and falling to Earth.
+While his friends distract the aliens, Zack activates his drones near Europa to defeat the escorts, including his commander, Admiral Vance, and destroy the Icebreaker, resulting in the alien ships powering down and falling to Earth.
 An icosahedron arises from Europa and identifies itself as the Emissary, a machine that was created by a galactic community of civilizations called the Sodality.
 The Emissary had orchestrated the entire situation as a test to see if humanity could exist peacefully with their group, and declares that Earth has passed.
-Zack accepts the membership in the Sodality on behalf of Earth, and the third wave of alien ships arrive to aid the survivors and to restore the planet.
+Zack accepts the membership in the Sodality on behalf of Earth, and the third wave of alien ships arrive to aid the survivors and to restore the planet, giving Sodality technology to Earth.
 Zack later accepts a job as ambassador to the Sodality, as he is still suspicious of their motives.
-Zack and Lex go on a date, Zack's family attend Xavier's funeral, Zack gets a baby brother which he names after his father and Lex and her grandmother help Zack run the video game shop.
+Zack and Lex go on a date, Zack's family attend Xavier's funeral, Zack gets a baby brother which he names Xavier after his father and Lex and her grandmother help Zack run the video game shop.